matitalatina/box/docs/development.md

 ```
 that way every time a file is saved it get compilated and served on 8888.

-Please not that there is no autoreload set up so you must reload the page manually on the browser.
+Please note that there is no autoreload set up so you must reload the page manually on the browser.

 ### Pre generation of Table entities
 running `sbt server/slick` tables files are generated so they are compiled only once, modification on database are ignored.